macmiranda/github-actions-deploy-eks-helm/README.md

 ```

 ## Contributing
-We would love for you to contribute to [`bitovi/github-actions-deploy-eks-helm`](https://github.com/bitovi/github-actions-deploy-eks-helm).
-[Issues](https://github.com/bitovi/github-actions-deploy-eks-helm/issues) and [Pull Requests](https://github.com/bitovi/github-actions-deploy-eks-helm/pulls) are welcome!
+We would love for you to contribute to [`macmiranda/github-actions-deploy-eks-helm`](https://github.com/macmiranda/github-actions-deploy-eks-helm).
+[Issues](https://github.com/macmiranda/github-actions-deploy-eks-helm/issues) and [Pull Requests](https://github.com/macmiranda/github-actions-deploy-eks-helm/pulls) are welcome!

 ## License
-The scripts and documentation in this project are released under the [MIT License](https://github.com/bitovi/github-actions-deploy-eks-helm/blob/main/LICENSE).
+The scripts and documentation in this project are released under the [MIT License](https://github.com/macmiranda/github-actions-deploy-eks-helm/blob/main/LICENSE).

-## Provided by Bitovi
-[Bitovi](https://www.bitovi.com/) is a proud supporter of Open Source software.

-## Need help?
-Bitovi has consultants that can help.
-Drop into [Bitovi's Community Slack](https://www.bitovi.com/community/slack), and talk to us in the `#devops` channel!

-Need DevOps Consulting Services?
-Head over to [https://www.bitovi.com/devops-consulting](https://hubs.ly/Q01bFvLS0), and book a free consultation.